15-Ab/potd/README.md

 ### Approach

-1. Created an `ArrayList` to store the sprinklers' information, where each element is an object containing left, right, and value (range) of the sprinkler.
+- Created an `ArrayList` to store the sprinklers' information, where each element is an object containing left, right, and value (range) of the sprinkler.
-2. Filtered out the invalid sprinklers (ones with `-1` range) and add them to the ArrayList.
+- Filtered out the invalid sprinklers (ones with `-1` range) and add them to the ArrayList.
-3. Sorted the ArrayList based on the left positions of the sprinklers.
+- Sorted the ArrayList based on the left positions of the sprinklers.
-4. Initialized variables to keep track of the current and last covered positions.
+- Initialized variables to keep track of the current and last covered positions.
-5. Iterated through the sorted sprinklers:
+- Iterated through the sorted sprinklers :
-   - If a sprinkler's left position is beyond the current covered range + 1, returned `-1`.
+- - If a sprinkler's left position is beyond the current covered range + 1, returned `-1`.
-   - If a sprinkler's left position is within or equal to the current covered range + 1, update the covered range based on the sprinkler's right position.
+- - If a sprinkler's left position is within or equal to the current covered range + 1, update the covered range based on the sprinkler's right position.
-   - If a sprinkler's left position is greater than the current covered range + 1, updated the last covered position and covered range based on the current sprinkler, and increment the tap count.
+- - If a sprinkler's left position is greater than the current covered range + 1, updated the last covered position and covered range based on the current sprinkler, and increment the tap count.
-6. Returned the minimum number of taps + 1.
+- Returned the minimum number of taps + 1.
-- The final result is the minimum number of sprinklers needed to cover the entire gallery.
+- - The final result is the minimum number of sprinklers needed to cover the entire gallery.

 ---
 Have a look at the code , still have any confusion then please let me know in the comments